 Dragon Rising Chinese Medicine!!

 Community acupuncture is a nationwide movement to create access to acupuncture by removing the barrier of cost from healing.
 Community Acupuncture clinics offer treatment in a group setting and charge on a sliding scale format ($20-40).
+You decide what you can afford.
+We will never make you prove your income level and we want you to come often enough to really get better; therefore, the sliding scale is our way of helping you make that commitment.

 We use points on the scalp and below the elbows and knees to treat the entire body, so there’s no need to undress – just remove your shoes and roll up your pants and sleeves.
 And yes, we can even address your back pain by treating your wrists and ankles.